Quicklist: Toilet Seats

 While porcelain and polyresin typically come in white or black and occasionally taupe, plastic and wood feature a plethora of design possibilities since they exhibit the greatest color flexibility.

 The color selection has grown so diverse that many manufacturers and retailers host online color chips, so you can more easily choose a set of seat and lid that match the rest of your bathroom or powder room.
-You may not realize the décor diversity available to you nowadays, but you can purchase a toilet seat in a color to match your tile and grout jewels.
+You may not realize the décor diversity available to you nowadays, but you can purchase a toilet seat in a color to match your tile and grout.